deansher/Cy/doc/dependency_management.md

 system permits organizations to host alternative public package registries as "local" registries, but that practice is discouraged.

-For rapid iteration during development, the Cy compiler also supports a `--home` parameter, which is the local filesystem path of a Cy home directory.
+For rapid iteration during development, the Cy compiler also supports a `--root` parameter, which is the local filesystem path of a Cy root directory.
 This parameter can be provided multiple times to form a search path.
-The Cy compiler looks for each package in these home directories before checking the package registries.
-The nearest Cy home directory containing the current working directory is implicitly the first entry on the home directory search path.
+The Cy compiler looks for each package in these root directories before checking the package registries.
+The nearest Cy root directory containing the current working directory is implicitly the first entry on the root directory search path.

-The Cy compiler assumes that the first home directory or package registry entry mentioning a given package contains (or refers to) the entire source for the package; it does not merge source from multiple Cy home directories within a single package.
+The Cy compiler assumes that the first root directory or package registry entry mentioning a given package contains (or refers to) the entire source for the package; it does not merge source from multiple Cy root directories within a single package.

 The Cy compiler provides a `verify` command that is intended for use as a pre-commit hook, and that verifies the following invariants on your repo:

+* Every Cy source file in the repo must be contained in a well-formed Cy root directory.

 * You cannot modify a previously committed output file.
 (Instead, you can create a new version.)